NShahri/React.ReleaseToggle/README.md

 I actively welcome pull requests.
 I expect project participants to adhere to [Code of Conduct]().
-Please read the full text so that you can understand what actions will and will not be tolerated.

 ## Polyfills needed to support older browsers